 When almost no information is gathered by a detector making a measurement, the quantum state is almost entirely preserved.
-Nevertheless, taking a sufficiently large sample of data still permits the same average infomation to be extracted as a textbook measurement that fully collapses the state.
+Nevertheless, taking a sufficiently large sample of data still permits the same average infomation to be extracted as textbook projective measurements that fully collapses the state.

 Many strange features of quantum mechanics only manifest when several measurements are correlated.
 Examples include quantum erasure, violations of local realism via Bell inequalities, violations of macrorealism via Leggett-Garg inequalities, anomalously large conditioned averages (including weak values), and even the bunching and anti-bunching behavior of particle statistics.

 Averaging weak measurements of a pre- and post-selected ensemble consistently produces an average described by a curious quantity known as a weak value, rather than the usual expectation value.
 These quantities appear througohut the quantum formalism in surprising ways and are closely related to quasiprobabilistic descriptions of joint observable statistics.